 - When you accept the label, confess to doing the wrong, not to being the wrong.

 - When you confess, become humble, lowly, empty, simple, clear, naked, clean—and identify as the vessel once again.

-Therefore, if there is any point, then you are not the object of correction but only your behavior is.
+- Therefore, if there is any point or purpose to some correction, then you are not the object of correction but only your behavior is.

 “Yes, I was acting like a …, but isn’t it great that I am not a … so I can act the opposite in the future!”